Achilles tendon rupture - aftercare

 Most likely your injury occurred when you:

-• Played a sport like tennis or basketball, with a lot of stopping and sharp turns
+- Played a sport like tennis or basketball, with a lot of stopping, sharp turns, and jumping

 Most injuries can be diagnosed during a physical exam.
-You may need an MRI scan to see the location of your Achilles tendon tear.
-An MRI is a type of imaging test.
+You may need an MRI scan or ultrasound to see the location of your Achilles tendon tear.
+MRI and ultrasound are types of imaging tests.

 What to Expect

 If you have a complete tear, you may need surgery to repair your tendon.
-Your doctor will discuss the pros and cons of surgery with you.
+Your health care provider will discuss the pros and cons of surgery with you.
 Before surgery, you will wear a special boot that keeps you from moving your lower leg and foot.

 If you have a leg brace, splint, or boot, it will keep you from moving your foot.
 This will prevent further injury.
-You can walk once your doctor says it is OK to.
+You can walk once your provider says it is OK.

 Symptom Relief